Alaskan King Crab Fishing

 2020 King Crab Prices

 The price of Alaskan king crab is dictated by factors such as demand from foreign buyers (mainly Japan), the size of the allowable harvest, and to a lesser degree the health of the U.S. economy and domestic demand.
-In 2018 fisheries managers cut the quota for Red King Crab to 6.5 million pounds because summer survey data showed a decline in crab abundance.
-This quota follows two seasons where the Bristol Bay crab quota held steady at roughly 10 million pounds/yr.
-Because of this drop 2018 dock prices were at record highs as the season concluded in November.
+In 2020 fisheries managers cut the quota for Red King Crab to 2.6 million pounds because summer survey data showed a decline in crab abundance.
+This quota follows multiple seasons where the Bristol Bay crab quota has been in decline and down from roughly 3.8 million pounds in 2019.
+Because of this drop 2020 dock prices were at record highs as the season concluded in November.

 Again this year Japanese buyers purchased the bulk of the Alaskan king crab harvest, leaving just a small amount of Alaskan-caught crab available for sale in domestic markets.
 This year Japanese demand for Alaskan red king crab was again supported by their refusal to buy Russian crab - where quota cheating is rampant and sustainable fisheries practices are rarely followed.
 Illegal Russian King Crab Fishing In the past few years this has led to a price discrepancy between Alaskan and Russian harvested crab.
-In 2018 Chinese buyers stepped in to purchase a substantial portion of the Russian harvest which brought the prices for the competing harvests more in line.
+Chinese buyers stepped in to purchase a substantial portion of the Russian harvest which brought the prices for the competing harvests more in line.
 Because of this many vendors who had been selling Russian Red King Crab have been forced to raise their prices.
-As always, Captain Jack's guarantees the crab we sell is genuine Alaska USA harvest.
+As always, Captain Jack's guarantees the crab we sell is genuine Alaska, USA harvest.

 King Crab Resources: